jongiordano101/thepristineproject/content/post/conclusion.md

 date = "2019-09-05T04:00:00+00:00"
-description = "Summary, conclusion and next steps" sec = 7 title = "Conclusion"
+description = "Summary, conclusion and next steps" sec = 7 title = "Summary"

 +++
-### Summary

-Join us for the next iteration of The Pristine Pro*ject on October 3, 2019.
+Join us for the next iteration of The Pristine Pro*ject on October 3, 2019:

-This consists of 9 weeks of group coaching, explorations and reflective contemplations in addition to a 45 minute 1:1 session prior to the first group gathering.
+Including 9 weeks of group coaching, explorations and reflective contemplations as well as a 45 minute 1:1 session.

 ### Next Steps